0LNetworkCommunity/libra-legacy-v6/language/stdlib/transaction_scripts/transaction_script_documentation_template.md

 #### Script add_currency_to_account

 Adds a zero `Currency` balance to the sending `account`.
-This will enable `account` to send, receive, and hold `Libra::Libra<Currency>` coins.
+This will enable `account` to send, receive, and hold `Diem::Diem<Currency>` coins.
 This transaction can be successfully sent by any account that is allowed to hold balances (e.g., VASP, Designated Dealer).